 Capacity Building Grants support Connecticut organizations that bring the humanities to the public.
 Grants from $1,500 to $9,999 are awarded to help organizations better understand their audiences, assets, and operations.
 Funded projects may include:

 - Technology assessments and planning

 Stay up to date on news about our granting programs.
 Subscribe to our to our e-newsletter.

-Application deadline: the first Friday of February, May, August, and November:
+Application deadlines (the first Friday of November and April):

-Award decision: the first workday of May, July, November and February.
+Award decision: The first workday of February (for November grants) and July (for May grants).